limbrapp/cipherpipe/README.md

   primary: true
 ```

+Note that you must have one primary source - the primary source is where data is downloaded from.
+Other sources are only for uploading (i.e. as a backup).

 ## Usage

 Once you've got things configured, you can use the `cipherpipe` executable to download or upload configuration.